The-Wishlist-Co/docs/wishlistSvcAPI.md

 - 405 Invalid input
 ```

-## Find Wishlist by Id
+## Get Wishlist by Id

-Returns the  wishlist belongs to the given  Id.
+Returns the wishlist that matches the given internal TWC Platform identifier.

 If the wishlist does not exist, this method returns a ResourceNotFound error.

 Endpoint: ```/api/wishlists/{id}```